-The proponent advised that noise agreements are currently in place or proposed between the landowners and the proponent at 7 receivers outside the project boundary and within 5 km of a wind turbine, as presented in Appendix F. The proponent has advised that all of the agreements were established prior to November 2021.
-The noise limits detailed in the agreements are therefore applicable for the purposes of the EP Regulations.
+The proponent advised that noise agreements are currently proposed between the landowners and the proponent at 7 receivers outside the project boundary and within 5 km of a wind turbine, as presented in Appendix F. These receivers are assessed against the noise limits which would apply when an agreement is established after 1 November 2021.